devops4us/randomizer/readme.md

+#Tutorial: Continuous Build, Test and Integration on Jenkins

+This is a tutorial for the automated build, deploy, and integration test of a composite application in a Continuous Integration Pipeline on Jenkins.
-We will keep the application logic very simplistic as we want to concentrate on DevOps: automated build, test and integration locally and on Jenkins.
+We keep the application logic very simplistic as we want to concentrate on DevOps: automated build, test and integration locally and on Jenkins.

 Get the basic Tools